fbpx

 Failure Rate of Common Businesses & What Business Type is Most Successful

 Recent data from the U.S. Bureau of Labor Statistics in 2024 reveals that 20.4% of new businesses close within their first year, 49.4% do not make it past their fifth year, and 65.3% shut down by their tenth year.
+Unfortunately, what Victor said was pretty much right.
+6.5 out of 10 businesses fail within their first ten years.

 Important Business Tip for Entrepreneurs

+Clearly, my first question when hearing that seven out of ten businesses fail in their first ten years was “WHY?”
+Understanding why small businesses fail can be a bit more complicated because the statistics define “failure” as simply the business no longer existing.
+To uncover more detailed reasons, we have to rely on self-reported data from business owners.
 However, research and data provided by CB Insights, based on over 100 startup that did not succeed, has identified the most frequently cited reasons founders believe their businesses failed.
 According to their report:

 Reasons Why Most Businesses Fail